Valle Crucis Episcopal Mission: School

 As part of the Episcopal mission, a classical and theological school was established for the local children, including not only academic subjects but agricultural ones as well.
 The school was named the Classical and Agricultural School, and was the first one in the state to teach practical agriculture.
 One section of the school prepared boys for the ministry, and included at least one black man, William Alston, as a student, who finished in 1850, and went on to become an ordained minister in Philadelphia and New York.

 The school closed in 1850 as the mission was abandoned.
 But in 1895, under Bishop Joseph Blount Cheshire and the Rev. Milor Jones, the school was reopened with an eight-room, two story Mission House, which housed a teacher, another mission worker, and several boarding school students.
 The school continued to the 1990s, and boarded girls who learned home skills of milking, making butter, cooking, weaving, laundry work, sewing and embroidery.
 Boys attended day classes, and the student population increased by 1900 to one hundred, about half boys and half girls.
 Later on, Bishop Junius Horner insisted that the school operate a farm to support the mission.
 He acquired 525 acres of more land for the mission and he said that the school was "intended for the class of boys and girls who cannot take advantage of more expensive schools."
 By 1906 over a thousand fowls were raised in the chicken coops, and over a hundred acres were devoted to apple trees.

 Valle Crucis, Shawneehaw and Elk Park Turnpike

 The Valle Crucis, Shaneehaw and Elk Park Turnpike was built as a private toll road between 1891 and 1892, using only hand labor and without machinery.
-A particular four mile section is noted for its winding curves from the Valle Crucis Elementary School to Banner Elk, North Carolina, and for its scenic beauty.
+A particular four mile section is noted for its winding curves from the Valle Crucis Elementary School to Banner Elk, North Carolina, and for its scenery.
 Today, the older roadbed is part of North Carolina Highway 194.